fooplugins/foogallery/README.txt

 = 3.1.1 =

+This release includes a change in how FooGallery assets are loaded to make way for a future major optimization that is planned.

 * Date Updated : 08 Nov 2025
+* Added: Added new filter 'foogallery_attachments_pre_sort' that runs before a gallery sorts attachments.
+* Added: Added new filters for asset management: 'foogallery_feature_style_deps' and 'foogallery_feature_script_deps'.
+These allow you to add dependencies to the scripts and styles for a feature.
+* Update: Updated the way FooGallery enqueues scripts and styles.
+The FooGallery core script is now split into 2 scripts.
 * Fixed: Fixed bug where captions were being limited to 2 lines by default, even if no limiting was set.
 * Fixed: Made passowrd protect code backwards compatible with WP 5.9